cboumalh/TheoryOfComputingProjects/README.md

 # TheoryOfComputingProjects
-Projects I did in my Theory Class
+Projects I did in my Theory class

 The BruteSatSolver project is a python script that uses the brute force approach to solve SAT problems